 “-sniffle- I didn’t get my outrageously racist villain because he was instead revealed to be a powerless figurehead created by a white man playing on the xenophobic tendencies of the United States.
 I’m so upset.
 Wah. -_-”

 Is this message in “Iron Man 3″ going to end Islamophobia?
 Certainly not.
-It doesn’t erase the other nationalistic and racist elements in the film (like that horrible scene involving Muslim women wearing niqabs), but perhaps it serves as a good example of how these racist caricatures can be dealt with and dismantled.
+It doesn’t erase the other nationalistic and racist elements in the film, like that horrible scene involving Muslim women wearing niqabs (which is why I won’t call “Iron Man 3″ an anti-racist film).
 I understand the argument that erasing “The Mandarin” character would also mean erasing an opportunity for an Asian actor, but why don’t the filmmakers open non-stereotypical roles for these actors?
 The sci-fi, fantasy, and comic book genre in American film is overwhelmingly white, but God forbid if people of color start filling roles for characters who have always been imagined as white (we all remember what happened when some “Hunger Games” fans found out that Rue was black).
 What would happen if Batman was black?
 Or if Superman was brown?
 Or if the “X-Men” films centered on Storm instead of Wolverine?
 Or if the lead character for the next “Star Wars” film was a woman of color?
 Why do people of color have to settle for villains or supporting characters or the-black-person-dies-first character? (it still happens – remember “X-Men: First Class”?)

 While I respect those who advocate against the racebending of villains of color, I think further steps need to be taken.
 The framework of “equal representation” for people of color leaves many potential problems unchecked and unexamined.
 For instance, when “Argo” was released, there were blog posts that voiced outrage over Ben Affleck, a white man, playing a character who is Latino in real life.
 However, nothing was said in these posts about the pervasive Islamophobia and demonization of Iranians existing throughout the film.
 Similarly, if we focus solely on “equal representation,” we overlook the racism that it is engrained in these villains of color.
 We need to move beyond “equal representation” and recognize characters like Khan Noonien Singh, Ra’s Al-Ghul, “The Mandarin,” and other villains of color as racist caricatures.
 We need to challenge the writers who are creating these villains and telling these stories.
 We need to challenge how these racialized and vilifying stereotypes fit into larger discourses in society, as well as the role they play in perpetuating racism, sexism, imperialism, and other forms of oppression.
 We need to challenge why these characters exist in the first place.